sounak98/musicmap/README.md

 More information (_ontology, list of functionalities, roadmap, research definitions,..._) can be found in the Google Doc [musicmap spreadsheets](https://docs.google.com/spreadsheets/d/1OYCkgvwwHP_sSMbNA7i0XvSVGFVsgFnAwF-XGv0MTuk/edit?usp=sharing).

 For the bigger story that ties in the original musicmap theory chapters with the new goals and architecture (though slightly outdated and more subject to change), please visit the [Musicmap Enhancement Protocol Paper](https://docs.google.com/document/d/1auYC-DZk3ubqx6F4XqqZi0mJJHT1-oq8v7V2Fqw8-h4/edit?usp=sharing).
+).
+For an overview of all the different capabilities, structured by release, and the various research tasks, see [here](https://docs.google.com/document/d/1dSMROk7OHaiyzNDS1zrs6aONavaGMmR34qcJSKZ0lvk/edit?usp=sharing).

 ## Architecture Overview